 NPR has strategically focused on investment for Class-A logistics facilities from its inception backed by the Prologis Group's strong sponsor support, and has increased unit holders' value by maintaining a portfolio that generates stable income.
-As a result of such investment management, NPR owned 52 properties (aggregate acquisition price^(1): 758,349 million yen), all of which are Class-A logistics facilities^(2) developed by the Prologis Group^(3), as of the end of the reporting fiscal period^(4) (5).
+As a result of such investment management, NPR owned 49 properties (aggregate acquisition price(1): 696,149 million yen), all of which are Class-A logistics facilities(2) developed by the Prologis Group(3), as of the end of the reporting fiscal period(4) (5).

-- "Acquisition price" is represented by an amount of the purchase price stated in the sale and purchase agreement of trust beneficiary interest, and is rounded down to millions of yen.
-With respect to Prologis Park Zama 1, the acquisition price is as of the date of the initial acquisition, and does not reflect the partial disposition and acquisition of land on October 3, 2018.
-The same hereinafter. - (2) "Class-A logistics facilities" are our target logistics properties that meet the demands of logistics companies and other end-users with respect to operational efficiency and fulfill certain criteria with respect to size, location, state-of-the-art equipment, convenience and safety.
-The same hereinafter. - (3) The Prologis Group is a group of Prologis, Inc. and its affiliates, which include ProLogis K.K., a Japanese subsidiary. - (4) Prologis Park Funabashi 5 and the Annex to Prologis Park Funabashi 5 are deemed a single property; the Annex to Prologis Park Funabashi 5 was not developed by the Prologis Group and does not qualify as a Class-A logistics facility. - (5) The aggregate acquisition price and the number of owned properties include Prologis Park Iwanuma 1, where all tangible assets in trust, excluding land in trust, were burned down by the fire that occurred during the fiscal period ended May 31, 2020.
+- "Acquisition price" is represented by an amount of the purchase price stated in the sale and purchase agreement of trust beneficiary interest, which does not include the consumption taxes and local consumption taxes.
+"Acquisition price" does not reflect expenses associated with the acquisition.
+The same hereinafter. - (2) "Class-A logistics facilities" represents logistics properties that meet the demands of tenant logistics companies and their customer facility users with respect to operational efficiency, and fulfill certain criteria with respect to size, location, state-of-the-art equipment, convenience and safety.
+The same hereinafter. - "The Prologis Group" is defined as a group of Prologis, Inc., the world headquarters, and its group affiliates, which include ProLogis K.K., a Japanese subsidiary, and various special purpose vehicles of joint ventures where the ownership of the Prologis Group may be less than majority.
+The global parent company Prologis, Inc. is a real estate investment trust headquartered in the United States of America and listed on the New York Stock Exchange. - (4) Prologis Park Funabashi 5 and the Annex to Prologis Park Funabashi 5 are deemed a single property; the Annex to Prologis Park Funabashi 5 was not developed by the Prologis Group and does not qualify as a Class-A logistics facility. - (5) The aggregate acquisition price and the number of owned properties include Prologis Park Iwanuma 1, where all tangible assets in trust, excluding land in trust, were burned down by the fire that occurred during the fiscal period ended May 2020.